andreassommer/ifdiff/docs/index.md

 first switching times is computed an error less than $10^{-14}$, and the second with an error less than $10^{-11}$.

-Note that the `sol` structure returned by `solveODE` is an augmented version of the solution structures returned by  Matlab's very own integrators (see https://de.mathworks.com/help/matlab/ref/deval.html#bu7iw_j-sol), and can thus be evaluated evalated using `deval`.
+Note that the `sol` structure returned by `solveODE` is an augmented version of the solution structures returned by  Matlab's very own integrators (see [Matlab documentation](https://de.mathworks.com/help/matlab/ref/deval.html#bu7iw_j-sol)), and can thus be evaluated  using `deval`.
 That means, IFDIFF can be used transparently within existing code!

 <br/>